 We learned to love this salad in the middle of the winter when not too many vegetables taste good, but fennel and oranges are in season.

-However, I enjoy making this recipe even in the summer, as we eat a lot of salad when it's too hot outside to cook.
+However, I enjoy making this recipe even in the summer, as we eat lots of salads when it's too hot outside to cook.

 I wish I could tell you which one of the following ingredients is the star of this salad.
 Each one of them is unique, but together they create a beautiful symphony of flavors and textures.